Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 While many people recover from measles with no problems, some develop complications.
-Rubella is a milder disease and generally cause no complications.
-One exception occurs when a pregnant woman develops rubella, however.
+Rubella (or German measles) is generally a milder disease that causes no complications.
+One exception occurs when a pregnant woman develops the illness.
 The rubella virus can cross the placenta and enter the baby's bloodstream, causing a serious condition known as congenital rubella syndrome.

 The alternate names of measles and rubella can be confusing.
 Measles is also known as rubeola, which some people confuse with the word rubella.
 In addition, rubella is sometimes called German measles or the three-day measles.

-Common Symptoms of Measles
+Some Common Symptoms of Measles

 When a person is infected by the measles virus, they don't become sick immediately.
 There is an incubation period of one or two weeks before the first symptoms appear.
-While the disease symptoms described below are common, the lists isn't exhaustive.
+While the disease symptoms described below are common, the list isn't exhaustive.
 In addition, not everyone has all of the symptoms in the list.
 Another point to note is that individual symptoms listed below may occur in other diseases besides measles.

 - The first symptoms of measles generally resemble those of the flu.
-The infected person coughs, sneezes, and has a runny nose.
+The infected person often coughs, sneezes, and has a runny nose.

-- The person's eyes become red and may be sensitive to light.
+- The person's eyes may become red and may be sensitive to light.

 - The person usually develops a fever.
 They may also lose their appetite and feel very tired.

 - Young children may experience diarrhea and vomiting.

 - About two days after the first symptoms arise, patches called Koplik spots (or Koplik's spots) may appear on the inside of the cheeks.
 The red spots often have a blue-white center.
 They exist for only a short time and may be missed by an observer.